miratava/internship_task/README.md

 # internship_task
-In order to execute script you have to take file execute_file.py and run it with python.
+In order to execute script you have to run execute_file.py with python.